chrusty/devops-manifesto/Cassandra/Exercises/Distributed-locking.md

 Sometimes locks are required in order to protect shared resources, to prevent race-conditions, or to elect leaders.
 With monolithic applications it is possible to do this using a mutex, but in distributed systems this requires some kind of co-ordination service.

 There is a known pattern to do this within Cassandra, effectively a hack on the "IF NOT EXISTS" clause in CQL.
 Obviously to be of any use (and safety) any locking recipe will need to invole a QUORUM of your nodes, incurring all of the known performance penalties of high consistency levels.
+I encourage you to re-run these sample queries with tracing enabled (after you've gone through the recipe the first time) - this should indicate the added complexity of "IF NOT EXISTS".

 __My advice is to use this recipe with caution, and certainly not at high volumes.__